Metehan120/CRYSTALYST/README.md

 ---

+📄 License

+MIT License.
+This project is for research and educational use.
+Not recommended for production environments without a formal audit.

+---
 **Note**: AtomCrypte is not a replacement for industry-standard ciphers like AES or ChaCha20.
 Instead, it demonstrates what is possible when encryption is treated as an extendable, modular system.

 Made with love (and zero sleep).